abuzaforfagun/Concurrent-Signing-Service/Readme.md

 ### Key Management Service
 The main goal of the service is to work with public and private keys.
 When we ask for a key, it will lock the table, update the locked flag as true of the first row and return the first item from the table.
-When we call the release lock endpoint, it will delete the item and re add with locked flag as false at the end of the table.
+When we call the release lock endpoint, it will update the locked flag as false and update modification time.

 ### Signing Service
 The responsibility of this service is to handle the encryption of the data using public key.